Personal Injury Law

 Example 2: Shirley has a long record of drug possession and distribution convictions.
 After serving her sentence, she applies to work as a pharmacy technician at a drug store.
 The drug store makes a conditional offer, performs a background check, and learns of her conviction.
 They explain in writing that due to the access she would have to controlled substances, they are rescinding their offer.
 This is an individualized assessment that takes into account the nature of her offense and the nature of the job.
 Provided they seriously consider the information she provides, they likely have not broken the law.

 Example 3: John was convicted of burglary 25 years ago.
 The County makes a conditional offer to hire him as a drug rehabilitation counselor.
 Upon learning of his conviction, they rescind the offer.
 They do not provide any written justification.
 They have not performed an individualized assessment.
 Even if they have, they will have a hard time justifying how such an old conviction makes him unfit for this particular role.

 Example 4: Les was convicted three years ago of felony embezzlement from her employer, where she worked as the accountant.
 She was sentenced to probation.
 Now she has been offered another job in accounting.
 Her employer will likely have cause to rescind the offer, because her conviction was recent and involved betraying the trust placed in her as an accountant.

 If you are struggling to turn your life around after a felony conviction, don’t be ashamed of your past.
 Be proud of who you are now.
-Call the compassionate and knowledgeable employment attorneys at Spencer Young Law today for a free and confidential consultation.
+Call a compassionate and knowledgeable employment attorney at Spencer Young Law today for a free and confidential consultation.